A5TR0spud/Megalomania/Thunderstore/README.md

 Config options include Irradiant Pearl-like stat boosts, bomb generation frequency, bomb damage, how the transformation should happen, when, what items and rarities to prioritize, skills to replace, what skills to replace with.

-Prioritized items and rarities are not gauranteed to be chosen, instead they are weighted higher.
+Prioritized items and rarities are not guaranteed to be chosen, instead they are weighted higher.